scalar-labs/scalar-kubernetes/docs/HelmValuesFiles.md

 In `${SCALAR_K8S_CONFIG_DIR}` contain the helm custom values use for deploying the application in Kubernetes.

-The default values are described in here:
+The default values are described here:

 * [scalardl](../charts/stable/scalardl/README.md)
 * [schema-loading](../charts/stable/schema-loading/README.md)